Jury deliberates in Illinois guards’ trial in fatal beating

 SPRINGFIELD, Ill.
 (AP) — Federal prosecutors and defense attorneys offered starkly different explanations Friday for the fatal beating of an Illinois prison inmate four years ago in closing arguments before a jury began deliberating in the trial of two former correctional officers.

-Todd Sheffler, 53, of Mendon and 30-year-old Alex Banta of Quincy are charged with violating Larry Earvin’s civil rights in in the brutal 2018 beating at Western Illinois Correctional Center in Mount Sterling.
+Todd Sheffler, 53, of Mendon, and Alex Banta, 30, of Quincy, are charged with violating Larry Earvin’s civil rights in the brutal 2018 beating at Western Illinois Correctional Center in Mount Sterling.
 Earvin, 65, died five weeks later.

 “They beat him up and then lied to cover it up,” assistant U.S. Attorney Eugene Miller told the eight-man, four-woman jury in his closing argument.
-“This case is really that straightfoward.”
+“This case is really that straightforward.”

 Defense attorneys, however, blamed other guards, including a third former correctional officer, former Sgt.
 Willie Hedden, who pleaded guilty last year to violating Earvin’s civil rights and testified for the government at the trial for Sheffler and Banta.